 We have seen that Scripture pronounces a husband and wife to be one flesh, with the husband being like the head and the wife like the body.
 The head is utterly dependent upon the body, and the body upon the head.
 In the Bible’s words:

-1 Corinthians 11:11 In the Lord, however, woman is not independent of man, nor is man independent of woman.
+1 Corinthians 11:11 . . . neither is the woman independent of the man, nor the man independent of the woman, in the Lord.

 The head pampers its body, meeting not only all its needs, but attending to its slightest wish.
 If the body has as much as an itch, the head immediately responds.
 If the body has the slightest hunger, the head ensures it is filled, not just with bread and water, but usually with the exact morsel the body desires.
 On very rare occasions, your body might want food and your head after careful consideration says, “No, we should fast to draw closer to God.”
 But your head is most reluctant to make such a decision and if it proceeds it is constantly aware of the body’s discomfort, and your head longs for the fast to end quickly for the body’s sake.
 Paul specifically states that this is the tender relationship he had in mind when affirming that the husband is the head of the wife (Ephesians 5:23).
-Just after declaring the headship of husbands he continues, “After all, no-one ever hated his own body, but he feeds and cares for it . . .” (verse 29).
+Just after declaring the headship of husbands he continues, “For no man ever hated his own flesh; but nourishes and cherishes it . . .” (verse 29).

 Forget heathen methods, the Christian way to lead is by example.
 Christ, of course, lived as our example.
 And, following Christ’s example, the original church leaders led that way.
-“Follow my example, as I follow the example of Christ,” wrote Paul (1 Corinthians 11:1).
-Under the inspiration of the Spirit, another leader (Peter) said leaders should be “. . . eager to serve, not lording it over those entrusted to you, but being examples to the flock” (1 Peter 5:3 – More Scriptures).
+“Be imitators of me, even as I also am of Christ” wrote Paul (1 Corinthians 11:1).
+Under the inspiration of the Spirit, another leader (Peter) said leaders should be “. . . neither as lording it over those entrusted to you, but making yourselves examples to the flock” (1 Peter 5:3 – More Scriptures).

 So the Bible – the very book that pronounces a husband as head of his wife – affirms that the way to lead – exercise headship – is by example.
 This means husbands lead their wives into submission by the way husbands themselves submit to authority and even by the way they submit to their own wives.